-May is almost upon us which means more freedom and fun as further restrictions are expected to be eased (come on May 17!)
-The novelty of going out hasn’t worn off yet, and with these events and activities happening this month, it proves that in April we were only just getting started.
+May is here which means more fun in store!
+The novelty of going out hasn’t worn off yet (and we don’t think it will any time soon) and with these events and activities happening this month, it proves that in April we were only just getting started.
 So without further ado, here are all the best things to do in Bristol this May.

 6. Make an escape from this prison less than an hour from Bristol

-After countless days staying indoors, we’re all in need of an escape away from home.
+In need of an escape away from home?
 It might not be a holiday abroad but how about an escape from a prison cell instead?
 OK, so prison doesn’t necessarily sound like a place you particularly want to visit but hear us out.
-This prison south of Bristol is full of exciting history and from May 17 onwards it will be back open to the public to explore as part of an escape room experience.
+This prison south of Bristol is full of exciting history and it’s open to the public to explore as part of an escape room experience.

 10. Soak up breathtaking views of the city at these rooftop bars

-Restrictions on hospitality are gradually being eased and British Summer time is here, therefore a rooftop drink is definitely overdue.
+British Summer time is here, therefore a rooftop drink is definitely overdue.
 From luxurious restaurants to cosy terraces, Bristol has some of the most incredible rooftop bars (and some are more hidden than others).
-Check out our outdoor dining guide featuring Bambalan’s rooftop for you to book and take in insane views of the city with your family or friends this May.
+Check out our guide featuring Bambalan’s rooftop for you to book and take in insane views of the city with your family or friends this May.

 11. Watch impressive performances at Mayfest, Bristol’s biennial international festival of contemporary theatre